Joe Wieland: Los Angeles Dodgers

 On December 18, 2014, he was traded to the Los Angeles Dodgers (along with Yasmani Grandal and Zach Eflin) in exchange for Matt Kemp, Tim Federowicz and cash.
-He was assigned to the AAA Oklahoma City Dodgers.
+He was assigned to the Triple–A Oklahoma City Dodgers.

 Wieland was called up to the Dodgers on May 6, 2015, to start a game against the Milwaukee Brewers.
-He allowed six runs in 42/3 innings and was promptly optioned back to AAA following the game.
+He allowed six runs in 42/3 innings and was promptly optioned back to Triple–A following the game.
 He made a second start on September 9, allowing two runs in four innings.
 In 21 starts (and one relief appearance) for Oklahoma City, he was 10–5 with a 4.59 ERA.
 The Dodgers re-signed him to a one-year, $590,000 contract after the season to avoid salary arbitration.

 Seattle Mariners

 On January 12, 2016, Wieland was traded to the Seattle Mariners in exchange for minor league infielder Erick Mejia.
-The Mariners traded Wieland to the Atlanta Braves on September 14, and he was assigned to Triple A Gwinnett.
+The Mariners traded Wieland to the Atlanta Braves on September 14, and he was assigned to the Triple-A Gwinnett Braves.

 Yokohama DeNA BayStars

-On 7 November 2016, it was announced that Wieland had signed with the Yokohama DeNA BayStars in the NPB for the 2017 season.
+On November 7, 2016, it was announced that Wieland had signed with the Yokohama DeNA BayStars of Nippon Professional Baseball for the 2017 season.